What to do before you go

 Erasmus+ Graduate Traineeships

-If you've graduated and are going overseas on the Erasmus+ Graduate Traineeship programme, you need to organise your own insurance.
+If you've graduated and are going overseas on the Erasmus+ Graduate Traineeship programme, you need to organise your own comprehensive travel and medical insurance with sickness cover.
 You also need to provide a copy of the policy to the Exchanges and Study Abroad team when you sign the Erasmus+ Mobility Grant Agreement.
 If you don't provide proof of valid insurance cover, we won't be able to approve you for the programme.

 If you have any further questions or need any extra assistance, please email firstname.lastname@example.org.